canonical/charming-actions/get-charm-paths/README.md

 * if no charms are found in `./charms/`, check if the root directory of the repository is itself a charm.
 If yes, return `["./"]`
 * if still nothing is found, return `[]`

+In the case where no directories are found to match, the action will emit an empty list.
+If chained together with a matrix as shown in the example below, this will result in a matrix of length 0 and no errors thrown.

 Directories are identified as charm directories by the presence of a "metadata.yaml" file.